GrieferAtWork/KOSmk4/readme.md

 - Various custom libraries for different sub-systems
 	- <a name="libansitty"></a>libansitty (user/kernel)
 		- Implement [ANSI tty escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) processing (`\e[0m`)
+		- Written to closely follow what is done by xterm, it is able to host `libcurses` in xterm-mode (s.a. `$PROJPATH/kos/misc/make_utility.sh i386 ncurses`)
 	- libbuffer (user/kernel)
 		- Implement line/ring buffers used for implementing `pipe()` and terminal canon buffers
 	- libc (user/kernel-limited)